Skip to main content

 Owners of messy desks are often procrastinators, and trash that was intended to make it to the office shredder might end up crumpled in the trash can (or worse, still on the desk) by the end of the day.

-Sensitive information isn't only found on paper.
-A messy desk is often home to company tablets or flash drives that aren't secured.
 As the popularity of data storage via the cloud becomes an obvious business solution, sensitive documents can be accessed in many different ways.

 Careless use of this type of storage could potentially lead to a significant breach of network security.
 There’s an extensive amount of IT help you’d have to invest your time and money in if a data breach occurs.
 If we can speak for most businesses, we’ll say no company wants to endure this.

-5. Unlocked or disorganized file cabinets
+5. Unlocked or Disorganized File Cabinets

 Many businesses are acutely aware of the need for cybersecurity against online threats and how to block attacks through malicious software.
-However, the need for network security to secure data doesn't begin or end online.
-Messy offices usually include disorganized or unlocked file cabinets for easy accessibility throughout the day.

-5 Ways to Kick the Clutter
+Top 5 Ways to Kick the Clutter

 While you may protest that a cluttered desk is the product of a creative mind, you don't want to deal with the fallout of a web security oversight.
 A creative mind has the potential to be even more potent with the functionality of a clean desk.

-1. Implement a clean desk policy
+1. Implement a "Clean Desk" Policy

 A clean desk policy will dictate the way your employees' desks should appear when they leave for the day.
 Additional statutes can be set for times when offices will be unattended for a short time.